-The Consolidated Plan, as required by HUD has five main sections and associated sub-sections.
-Each section of the Consolidated Plan has a HUD required alphanumeric identifier, for example ES-# (Executive Summary), PR-# (Process), NA-# (Needs Assessment), MA-# (Housing Market Analysis), and SP-# (Strategic Plan).
+The Consolidated Plan, as required by HUD has five main sections and, along with associated sub-sections.
+Each, as required by HUD, and each section of the Consolidated Plan has a HUD required alphanumeric identifier, \-(for example ES-#\(Executive Summary), PR-# (Process), NA-#\(Needs Assessment), and-MA\# (Housing Market Analysis), and SP-# (Strategic Plan).